WordPress/Advanced-administration-handbook/wordpress/css.md

 [CSS](https://wordpress.org/support/article/glossary/#css) stands for **Cascading Style Sheets**.
 It allows you to store style presentation information (like colors and layout) separate from your HTML structure.
 This allows precision control of your website layout and makes your pages faster and easier to update.

 This article briefly describes the use of CSS in WordPress, and lists some references for further information.
-For information on CSS itself, see [Know Your Sources#CSS](https://codex.wordpress.org/Know_Your_Sources#CSS).
+For information on CSS itself, see [Resources for Building on WordPress#CSS](https://developer.wordpress.org/advanced-administration/resources/#CSS).

 ## [WordPress and CSS](#wordpress-and-css)